-Please become a Rag Blog Supporter.
-The Rag Blog is a non-profit internet newsmagazine produced by activist journalists committed to progressive social change.
-We are published by the New Journalism Project, a Texas 501(c)(3) nonprofit corporation.
-Mailing address:
+The Rag Blog is a reader-supported newsmagazine produced by activist journalists committed to progressive social change.
+The Rag Blog is published by the New Journalism Project, a 501(c)(3) Texas non-profit.

 New Journalism Project, inc. P.O.
 Box 16442 Austin, Texas 78761-6442

 Part I of a documentary film about the life and times of Austin's pioneering underground newspaper, The Rag (1966-1977), by People's History in Texas.
 The Rag Blog and Rag Radio are a digital-era rebirth of The Rag.